 Mary D. Richter

-Mary's experience includes domestic and international tax planning, state tax nexus, tax credits, accounting for income taxes and specific transaction planning and implementation.
+Mary's experience includes domestic and international tax planning, tax credits, accounting for income taxes and specific transaction planning and implementation for both public and private companies.

 As a tax shareholder at Schneider Downs, Mary focuses on helping clients with international tax issues and opportunities.
 Mary regularly assists clients with business expansion abroad, both through internal growth and acquisition; foreign tax credit planning; cross-border transaction planning; as well as transfer pricing reviews and implementation.
 She has worked with clients throughout the world, including North America and South America, Europe, and Asia Pacific.